IMNearth/Curriculum-Learning-For-VLN/README.md

-# Curriculum-Learning For Vision-and-Language Navigation
+# Curriculum Learning For LVN
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This is the PyTorch implementation of our paper:<br>